ertyseidohl/computing-etymologies/README.md

 - Please feel free to submit PRs!
 - Don't use wikipedia or etymonline.com (or at least, prefer primary sources.)
 See "Error Finding", below.
 - It's ok to have "Note: Needs more research".
-- Use APA format for sources.
+- Use APA 6 format for sources.
+(Would love for someone to update this to APA7.)
 - This repo has a Code of Conduct: the [Contributor Covenant 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)
 0 If you're not sure about something, feel free to open an issue or ask on [the Discord](https://discord.gg/uN2AAr8).